 - Having a stand mixer makes the process a lot easier but if you don’t have one, a hand mixer will work too!

-An elegant french dessert with chai tea latte flavors!
+Spiced Chai Macarons - An elegant french macaron recipe with chai tea latte flavors!
 Made with flavorful spices and a light vanilla buttercream filling!
+This is an easy macaron recipe that anyone can make!

 - 1 cup almond flour